opps/opps/docs/source/index.rst

 The place to create issues is `opps's github issues <https://github.com/opps/opps/issues>`_.
 The more information you send about an issue, the greater the chance it will get fixed fast.

-If you are not sure about something, have a doubt or feedback, or just want to ask for a feature, feel free to join `our mailing list <http://groups.google.com/group/opps-developers>`_, or, if you're on FreeNode (IRC), you can join the chat #opps .
+If you are not sure about something, have a doubt or feedback, or just want to ask for a feature, feel free to join `our mailing list <http://groups.google.com/group/opps-developers>`_, or, if you're on FreeNode (IRC), you can join the chat `#opps <http://webchat.freenode.net/?channels=opps>`_.

 Quick links